Thinkwise/docs/docs/platform_overview.md

 Because the data model has been derived from your legacy software. the Thinkwise Software Factory is able to automatically transform and import the data from your legacy application into your new Thinkwise application.

-The Upcycler supports the modernisation of more than 30 legacy technologies.
+The Upcycler supports the modernization of more than 30 legacy technologies.

 ## Appendices